In the 18 months that she’s been here with me, we’ve shared many things. Blueberries, Cheerios, and even a couple of colds.

 Long before her arrival, we had already shared so much.
 In those quiet moments when it was just the two of us, I often shared with her my innermost thoughts.
 She knew my dreams, my hopes and my fears.
 She knew that the idea of being a mama of two terrified me and filled my heart with immense joy all at the same time.

 See, time had given us a chance to get really good at this sharing thing.
 But eventually, time also lent itself to the realization that some things aren’t shared so easily, particularly if you’re an 18-month-old.

 Today, our present is filled with the word mine.
 “Mine,” she will say as her eyebrows burrow and her grip tightens.
 “Mine!”

-And yet I find myself grateful for this, for the boldness that accompanies her “mines.”
-A boldness I see in her that I long to see in myself.
+And yet, I find myself grateful for the boldness that accompanies her “mines.”
+It’s a boldness that I long to see in myself.
 An ability to speak up and declare that ____ is mine!
 Whether it’s a soggy Cheerio atop a high chair tray or a dream dreamt in the night uttered only to the baby that lived in my belly.
 In a sense, I long to have the boldness that comes so naturally to my little lion cub.

 But in the midst of my gratitude is my desire to help her see that sometimes the greatest joy comes from turning the “mine” in to “ours.”
 That sharing can be a beautiful thing.